Mano-08/content-monetizer/README.md

-The AI agent acts as a content gatekeeper, storing the blog data and responding only to paid requests.
+The AI agent acts as a content gatekeeper, storing the blog data using tableLand (onchain SQL) with ai powered search engine.

 ---